Flying the Flag for Improv

 Portray Meaning with Symbolism

-- The six-pointed star and colours are inspired by the flag of Chicago, where modern improv developed.
+- The colours are inspired by the flag of Chicago, where modern improv developed.
+The Chicago six-pointed star is changed to a five-pointed star to represent the theatre and entermtainment.

 - The single, top star represents the audience and their contribution, the suggestion.